KasperKnop/WEB2/09 Testing/README.md

 ## 1. Set Up Your Testing Environment

-For the first exercises we will only be using _Jest_.
+For the first exercises you will only be using _Jest_.
 To use _Jest_, run:

 ```
 npm init